MatthiasUckert/Terminology/README.md

 <div style="text-align: justify">

-In order to clean out term and concept list we use several additional input list, the complete pipeline can be seen in the Online Appendix to the paper (section 1).
+In order to clean our term and concept list we use several additional input list, the complete pipeline can be seen in the Online Appendix to the paper (section 1).